 If these messages repeat without a clear update, your application’s rejected status could be around the corner.
 It is wise to keep applying elsewhere and not rely on a single reply.

-Changes in the Job Posting
+Removal or Modification of the Job Posting

 If the job post changes or disappears entirely, you might suspect a silent rejection.
 Some companies remove a posting after finding a candidate or deciding not to hire.
 If you see the role vanish, assume they have moved on.